ROBOT-WSC/BEV-LSLAM/README.md

 ### Execution

-For your convenience, KITTI, Urbanloco and Groundrobot can be test on BEV-LSLAM.
-For Groundrobot, we provide example test data [here](https://drive.google.com/drive/folders/1bt9vWPVgTF8I8JXSUO-Dpi3n2vomG6t9).
+For your convenience, KITTI, Urbanloco and Groundrobot can be test on BEV-LSLAM.(Different datasets have different intensity range， please check the 222 line in scantoscan.cpp before your experiment)For Groundrobot, we provide example test data [here](https://drive.google.com/drive/folders/1bt9vWPVgTF8I8JXSUO-Dpi3n2vomG6t9).
 To run, first launch BEV-LSLAM via:

 ```sh
 roslaunch orb_lio orb_lo.launch